Free Natural Medicine Newsletter - Enter Email Here:

 • Tryptophan: Necessary for the production of Serotonin.

-• 5-HTP: Precursor to the production of Serotonin - an important neurotransmitter in alleviating depression.
+• 5-HTP: Precursor to the production of Serotonin and may be helpful in alleviating depression.

-Consult your MD, ND, nutritionist or other health professional when choosing an amino acid or other natural medicine for depression, and do not combine with antidepressant or other medication without their guidance, as this can be dangerous
+Consult your MD, ND, nutritionist or other health professional when choosing an amino acid or other natural medicine for depression, and do not combine with antidepressant or other medication without their guidance, as the interaction can be dangerous.

 Fish Oil, Omega-3 Fatty Acids and DHA